Kong/terraform-provider-konnect/docs/resources/cloud_gateway_custom_domain.md

 ### Required

-- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au"]; Requires replacement if changed.
+- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au", "me"]; Requires replacement if changed.
 - `control_plane_id` (String) Requires replacement if changed.
 - `domain` (String) Domain name of the custom domain.
 Requires replacement if changed.